Naruto RPG

 • Bonus: +100% Ryo and AP

-All missions with challenges will recalculate the adjustments they make and showing the correct Word Count Requirement and Rewards.
-If the calculated amount is not a whole number (as with some AP calculations), that number is rounded to the next whole number.
+All missions with challenges will recalculate their adjustments and show the correct Word Count Requirement and Rewards.
+If the calculated amount is not a whole number (as with some AP calculations), that number is rounded to the following whole number.

 A mission with multiple challenges uses the base amounts for all modifiers.
 For Example: If a B Rank Mission (3,000 WC / 6000 Ryo / 30 AP) were both Professional and Covert, the new amounts would be 3,600 WC / 12,000 Ryo / 45 AP.